Lignite: North America

 The largest lignite deposits in North America are the Gulf Coast lignites and the Fort Union lignite field.
 The Gulf Coast lignites are located in a band running from Texas to Alabama roughly parallel to the Gulf Coast.
 The Fort Union lignite field stretches from North Dakota to Saskatchewan.
 Both are important commercial sources of lignite.

 Types

-Lignite can be separated into two types.
-The first is xyloid lignite or fossil wood and the second form is the compact lignite or perfect lignite.
+Lignite can be separated into two types: xyloid lignite or fossil wood, and compact lignite or perfect lignite.

 Although xyloid lignite may sometimes have the tenacity and the appearance of ordinary wood, it can be seen that the combustible woody tissue has experienced a great modification.
 It is reducible to a fine powder by trituration, and if submitted to the action of a weak solution of potash, it yields a considerable quantity of humic acid.
 Leonardite is an oxidized form of lignite, which also contains high levels of humic acid.

 Jet is a hardened, gem-like form of lignite used in various types of jewelry.